openmas-ai/openmas/examples/legacy/mcp/README.md

 # MCP (Model Context Protocol) Examples

-This directory contains examples of integrating Large Language Models (LLMs) into SimpleMAS using MCP (Model Context Protocol).
+This directory contains examples of integrating Large Language Models (LLMs) into OpenMAS using MCP (Model Context Protocol).
 These examples demonstrate advanced techniques for using LLMs as part of agent systems.

 ## Examples